 Do you remember the times when you were not bombarded by ads, banners, and other web notifications?
 When visiting a website was only limited to what you were looking for without any imposing messages?
 Yes, it’s hard to imagine we ever even had those golden internet days.

 Apart from push notifications, a modern internet user faces multiple pop-up ads trying to win their attention and money.
-On the bright side, these can be controlled in Chrome settings and with the help of ad blocking extensions.
+On the bright side, these can be controlled in Chrome settings and with the help of an ad tracker blocker.

 What’s harder to manage and control are the services that are built into websites—pre-rolls and unskippable ads when trying to watch a video online, subscription forms, support chats, cookies notifications, etc. In these cases, usually, nothing much can be done.